nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

     Returns the gradient of the distance function at `v` (i.e. the unit tangent vector at `v` which points away from the closest source)

-## (Signed) Fast Marching Method for Distance
+## Fast Marching Method for Distance

 These routines implement the _fast marching method_ (FMM) for geodesic distance on triangle meshes, as described by [Kimmel and Sethian 1998](https://www.pnas.org/doi/pdf/10.1073/pnas.95.15.8431).

-This implementation allows the user to specify the sign of the initial velocity, allowing one to obtain either signed or unsigned distance to a set of closed curves.
+This implementation allows you to obtain unsigned distance to a set of points, or signed distance to a set of curves.

 Note that as a wave-based propagation method, if the source curves are not closed, then signed distance output is not guaranteed to be well-behaved; if you're looking for robust signed distance computation, consider the [Signed Heat Method routines](/surface/algorithms/signed_heat_method).
 If your curves are closed, then FMM will in general be more efficient.